 No products in the cart.

 The first noise you hear when someone enters your home is usually from the door slamming behind them.
 That is the alarm that someone is home, but what if that frightening noise never happened.
 What if there was silence that was followed by silence?
-Learn how to soundproof a door below.
+Keep reading to learn how you can soundproof a door in your home.

 Previous suggestions for making your doors quieter include putting rubber bands around the door knobs both inside and outside.
 This approach, although a simple fix, is not effective and neither is the quality of the rubber bands as they tend to snap early and often.

 First, determine what your primary door noise issue is.
 Is the door making noise when it slams, or squeaking on the hinge?
-Is conversation audible on one side of the door from the other, and the sound is passing through a light-weight door, or underneath where the threshold is worn away, or non-existent.
+Is conversation audible on one side of the door from the other?

 1 – Fixing Sound Passing Around a Door